 - Special Guest: Sting on "Money for Nothing", singing the falsetto "I want my MTV!" in the melody of his own "Don't Stand So Close to Me".
 (He got a songwriting credit because of this.)

-- Take That!: "Money for Nothing" was a less-than-subtle critique of MTV.Now look at them yo-yo's, that's the way you do itYou play the guitar on the MTVThat ain't workin', that's the way you do itMoney for nothing and you chicks for free
+- Take That: "Money for Nothing" was a less-than-subtle critique of MTV.Now look at them yo-yo's, that's the way you do itYou play the guitar on the MTVThat ain't workin', that's the way you do itMoney for nothing and your chicks for free

 - Time Marches On: The "Money for Nothing" music video had some of the earliest CGI animation, which looks extremely primitive today, but it was considered ground-breaking in its original release.